bo-wen-zhang/Kitronik-MOVE-Motor/docs/tasks.md

     from KitronikMOVEMotor import MOVEMotor

     buggy = MOVEMotor()
+    speed = 20
     while True:
         if button_a.was_pressed():
-            buggy.motorOn("l", "f", 30)
-            buggy.motorOn("r", "r", 30)
+            speed = speed + 10
         elif button_b.was_pressed():
+            speed = speed - 10
-            buggy.motorOn("l", "r", 30)
+        buggy.motorOn("l", "f", speed)
-            buggy.motorOn("r", "f", 30)
+        buggy.motorOn("r", "f", speed)
     ```

 ### Task 4

-Program the robot so that button A will make the robot move forward for 1 second then stop and button B will make the robot move backward for 1 second then stop.
+Program the robot so that pressing button A will make the robot move forward for 1 second then stop and pressing button B will make the robot move backward for 1 second then stop.

+??? tip "Parson's Puzzle"

+    [Open Parson's Puzzle in a new tab](parsons_puzzles/lesson5task4.html){ .md-button .md-button--primary target="_blank"}

 ??? success "Code solution"